 How should fluorouracil cream be used?

-5-Fluorouracil is a powerful, destructive medication and must be used exactly as directed.
+Fluorouracil cream is a powerful, destructive medication and must be used exactly as directed.
 Keep it locked up so other people cannot mistakenly use it to treat a rash.
-It should not be used during pregnancy.
-It is best to use 5-fluorouracil during the winter months, generally for two to eight weeks.

-Sometimes 5-fluorouracil is prescribed with tretinoin cream.
-This combination works best if the tretinoin has been used for at least two weeks prior to starting 5-fluorouracil.
-Tretinoin cream enhances the effect of 5-fluorouracil by peeling off the top layer of skin.
-It reduces the time required for the course of 5-fluorouracil treatment.
-Tretinoin cream can be continued afterwards long term to reduce the signs of photoageing and prevent deterioration of course, using very careful sun protection.
+Sometimes fluorouracil cream is prescribed with tretinoin cream.
+This combination works best if the tretinoin has been used for at least two weeks prior to starting fluorouracil.
+Tretinoin cream enhances the effect of fluorouracil by peeling off the top layer of skin.
+It reduces the time required for the course of fluorouracil treatment.
+Tretinoin cream can be continued afterwards long term to reduce the signs of photoageing and prevent deterioration, using very careful sun protection.

 What are the results of treatment?

-5-FU frequently results in a mild to severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
-After five to ten days of treatment, the sun-damaged parts of treated skin become red and irritated.
+Fluorouracil cream frequently results in a mild to severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
+After five to ten days of treatment, the sun-damaged parts of treated skin become red, scaly and tender.
 As treatment is continued, sores and crusts may appear.
 These raw areas result from the destruction of defective skin cells.
-They are a necessary part of 5-FU treatment.
-They can be covered with a dressing if you prefer.
+They are a necessary part of treatment and are expected to heal, once the treatment is stopped.

 Effect of fluorouracil cream

-Avoid putting 5-fluorouracil in the eyes; it is not normally used on eyelids.
-Keep it off the lips, unless specifically requested to use it on this site.
-Use 5-FU with care in skin folds (such as those around the nose and lips), since it may irritate more severely in these areas.
+Avoid putting fluorouracil cream in the eyes; it is not normally used on eyelids.
+Keep it off the lips, unless specifically instructed to use it on this site.
+Use it with care in skin folds (such as those around the nose and lips), since it may irritate more severely in these areas.

 Due to interaction with sunlight, it is best to use fluorouracil cream during the winter months.
 Treated skin should normally be very carefully protected from the sun; stay indoors during the middle part of the day.
-If the treated area is inadvertently exposed to the sun, the reaction to 5-fluorouracil is more vigorous than normal, which may be unpleasant but the result may in fact be more successful!
+If the treated area is inadvertently exposed to the sun, the reaction to fluorouracil is more vigorous than normal.

 When treatment is stopped the skin heals rapidly.
-It takes two to four weeks for healthy new skin to replace the sun-damaged skin destroyed by the 5-FU.
+It takes two to four weeks for healthy new skin to replace the sun-damaged skin destroyed by the fluorouracil cream.
 After healing, the treated areas are often redder than normal and may feel more sensitive; this redness and sensitivity will gradually fade over a few weeks.
-Occasionally it persists for several months but normal make-up can be used to cover it if desired.
+Occasionally it persists for several months.

-Persistent or recurrent actinic keratoses can be treated with a further course of 5-FU, imiquimod cream or by cryotherapy.
+Persistent or recurrent actinic keratoses can be treated with a further course of fluorouracil cream, imiquimod cream or by cryotherapy.
 However, it is important to ask your dermatologist if this is appropriate because skin cancers can look very similar and may need surgery or other procedures.

 Complications of treatment

-- Excessive local inflammatory reaction resulting in ulceration
+- Excessive local inflammatory reaction may cause ulceration, blistering and local sweling.

-- Irritant contact dermatitis or allergic contact dermatitis affecting all treated areas, including skin that is not sun damaged.
+- Irritant contact dermatitis or allergic contact dermatitis may affect some or all treated areas, including skin that is not sun damaged.
 The cause can be the 5-FU itself, a preservative (eg parabens) or an excipient in the cream (stearyl alcohol, propylene glycol).

-- Undiagnosed skin cancers these may appear to heal with 5-FU but recur later requiring surgery.
+- Undiagnosed skin cancers; these may appear to heal with fluorouracil cream, but recur later.